alxmrs/website/_posts/2018-07-06-higher-order-functions-on-pandas-dataframes.md

 title: "Higher Order Functions on Pandas Dataframes"
 date: 2018-07-06
 ---

 (Note: the following article is uneditied -- Proceed with caution).

+(Last updated: 2018-07-31)

-Pandas' documentation explains the similarities between their API and SQL for querying tabular data.
+The Pandas documentation explains the similarities between their API and SQL for querying tabular data.
 A SQL query with a compound `WHERE` clause, for instance, can be expressed as follows: